Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

-The results we showed so far do not consider the p-values of the returned statistics (they only consider the classification accuracy of the verifier for the returned statistics).
-On the other hand, in practice, the verifier is only interested in strongly associated SNPs with p-values smaller than $0.05$.
-In Figure~\ref{fig:error_vs_p_value}(a), we show the error ($\Phi_p$) obtained by the verifier for $100$ correctly computed statistics (p-values) by the researcher as a result of GWAS with respect to $\tau_p$ and their p-values for $\epsilon=3$.
-We observe that the verifier achieves a TPR of almost 1 for the strong associations (i.e., the ones with p-values smaller than $0.05$).
-Also, in Figure~\ref{fig:error_vs_p_value}, we show the error of $100$ incorrect statistics and their reported p-values, whose correct p-value is around $0.08$.
+The results we showed so far do not consider the $p$-values of the returned statistics (they only consider the classification accuracy of the verifier for the returned statistics).
+On the other hand, in practice, the verifier is only interested in strongly associated SNPs with $p$-values smaller than $.05$.

+In Figure~\ref{fig:error_vs_p_value}(a), we show the error ($\Phi_p$) obtained by the verifier for $100$ correctly computed statistics ($p$-values) by the researcher as a result of GWAS with respect to $\tau_p$ and their $p$-values for $\epsilon=3$.
+We observe that the verifier achieves a TPR of almost 1 for the strong associations (i.e., the ones with $p$-values smaller than $.05$).
+Also, in Figure~\ref{fig:error_vs_p_value}(b), we show the error of $100$ incorrect statistics and their reported $p$-values, whose correct $p$-value is around $.08$.
 We observe that the verifier obtains a TNR of almost 1 when the researcher (erroneously) oversells a weak association as a strong one.
-We obtain similar results when we reduce the p-value bar for strong associations (e.g., from $0.05$ to smaller than $0.01$).
-These results show that a verifier can use the proposed scheme with high confidence, especially for the SNPs that are highly associated with the studied phenotype.
+In studies with multiple hypothesis, for higher $p$-value thresholds (e.g., $.05$), it is likely to have false positive GWAS findings by identifying incorrect SNPs as the associated ones.
+A common way to reduce the probability of such false positives and counteract the problem of multiple comparisons is to use Bonferroni correction, which is also commonly used in GWAS settings~\cite{kuo2017multiple}.
+Therefore, we evaluate the performance of the proposed framework with varying $p$-value thresholds.
+We obtain similar results when we reduce the $p$-value threshold for strong associations from $.05$ to $.01$ or $5.5 \times 10^{-6}$ (computed by using Bonferroni correction).
+These results show that a verifier can use the proposed scheme with high confidence, especially for the SNPs that are highly associated with the studied phenotype for varying values of the p-value threshold \textbf{that are below $.05$}.
+Therefore, even if a researcher uses multi-test adjustment methods (such as Bonferroni correction) to minimize the false positives in its findings, the performance of the proposed scheme remains intact.